flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 As proud software craftsmen, our thinking is customer-centric, our code structure is object-oriented, our design is domain-driven, our implementation is test-driven and our development is behaviour-driven.
 We integrate automatically, iterate rapidly, deliver continuously and burn out occasionaly, fine.

-Some of these techniques are quite far down the pipeline, and no amount of automated testing or rapid iteration can make up for fundamentally flawed code coming in.
-Everything starts with- and builds upon quality code.
+Many of these techniques come in quite far down the delivery pipeline, yet all steps in the pipeline rely and build upon quality input.
+No amount of automated testing or rapid iteration can adress, or even recognize, the long-term costs and implications fundamentally flawed code.

 However, most code-related techniques are quite low-level: The domain model is only one part of the application, object-oriented design principles have mostly local scope, and a thousand perfect little TDD cycles with perfect little tests and refactorings can still amount to a mess in the big picture.